ToolzYard Blog

 Frequently Asked Questions

-No. JSON Path is designed for JSON, while XPath is designed for XML.
-They are similar in concept but different in syntax and use cases.
+No. JSONPath is designed for JSON, while XPath is designed for XML.
+They are similar in concept but use different syntax and target different data formats.

 Yes.
-JSON Path only works properly when the JSON structure is valid.
+JSONPath only works properly when the input JSON structure is valid.

 Yes.
-Recursive patterns like $..keyName can help search deeply nested values.
+Recursive patterns like $..keyName can search for matching keys deep inside nested objects and arrays.